-If you regularly experience sluggishness, fatigue, digestive distress, or just that general “blah” feeling, your body may be in need of detoxification support to restore you to a place of optimal health.
+If you regularly experience sluggishness, fatigue, digestive distress, or just that general “blah” feeling, your body may need a detox.
+Guided detoxification may support you in restoring optimal health.

-Type “detox” into a search engine and within a split second you’ll have millions of resources at your fingertips, many of which contradict each other and leave most people confused!
+Type “detox” into a search engine, and within a split second, you’ll have millions of resources at your fingertips, many of which contradict each other.
+No wonder most people are confused!
 Questions arise like, what exactly is a detox?
 Why is detoxification important for the body?
 Can a detox do more harm than good?
 Is there a difference between a cleanse and a detox?

 These are important questions to consider.
 Let’s jump in and unpack The Wellness Way’s approach to detoxification.

 Your body is designed for life and vitality.
 You have built-in detoxification and elimination systems and organs.
 The liver, intestines, colon, kidneys, bladder, lungs, and skin all support detoxification throughout the body.
-But the many toxins we encounter in life can have a significant impact on the various systems and organs, making them in need of support.
+However, the many toxins we encounter daily can significantly impact our various systems and organs, causing them to cry out for support.

 Your exposure to toxins begins in your mother’s uterus.
 Her toxins become your toxins.
-Add to that toxins found in vaccinations, prescription drugs, food, skincare products, the environment, cleaning products, paint, and so many more over the span of our lives…that’s why we need to detoxify.
-Our bodies can only handle so much before they can no longer naturally detox through the systems as they were intended.
-A detox will assist your body in expelling the toxins that are stored in your organs and tissues.
+Add the toxins found in vaccinations, prescription drugs, food, skincare products, the environment, cleaning products, paint, and so many more throughout our lives… That’s why we need to detoxify.
+Our bodies can only handle so much before they can no longer naturally detox as intended.
+A detox can assist your body in expelling the toxins stored in your organs and tissues.

 How Does a Detox Work?

 The main purpose of a detox is to enhance the body’s detoxification pathways by inducing the release of toxins from the tissues and removing them from the body.
-A practitioner-guided detox will be tailored to your unique body and needs.
+A Wellness Way clinic will tailor your detox to your unique body and needs.
 An effective detox is a multi-faceted protocol built on key pillars like nutrition, supplements, exercise, stress reduction, and supportive therapies.
 These are designed to assist the body in detoxification and returning to restored health.

 A true detox requires the supervision of a nutritionally proficient healthcare provider due to specific nutritional and supplemental protocols that may accompany each individual detox.
 No two people are the same, so a healthcare provider must be involved to answer questions and guide you every step of the way.